ibm-cloud-docs/vpc/bare_metal_server_manage.md

 ### Rebooting a bare metal server by using the CLI
 {: #reboot-bare-metal-servers-cli}

-You can reboot {{site.data.keyword.cloud}} Bare Metal Servers for VPC by using the command-line interface (CLI).

-To reboot your bare metal server, use the `ibmcloud is bare-metal-server-restart` command.
+To reboot your bare metal server by using the CLI, use the `ibmcloud is bare-metal-server-restart` command.
 Specify the ID or name of the bare metal server with the `SERVER` variable.

 ```sh
 ibmcloud is bare-metal-server-restart SERVER